Banner

 Two Approaches to Just-in-Time Scheduling

-Joanna Józefowska, Institute of Computing Science, Poznan University of Technology, Poland
+Joanna Józefowska, Poznan University of Technology, Poland

 The e-VSP Problem: Planning Electric Buses and Drivers